matteobolner/AML_Basic/README.md

 Therefore, all the images in the dataset were processed with deskewing, using the method available at https://fsix.github.io/mnist/Deskewing.html.

 ## Model training and parameter evaluation
 Since this project uses a google colab notebook, time-consuming tasks such as the grid search for the model parameters were performed on a local machine.
+The grid search was performed along with 3-fold cross validation.

 ## References